First-detection-time statistics in many-body quantum transport

 In this work we address these questions.
 By expanding the formalism so far available, we lift the concept of stroboscopic measurements to the realm of many partially distinguishable particles.
-To this end, we provide a general description of the first detection time statistics in the density operator formalism -- valid independently of the exact physical scenario.
+To this end, we provide a general description of the first-detection-time statistics in the density operator formalism, valid independently of the exact physical scenario.
 This allows for the consideration of mixed states, an essential ingredient to treat partial particle distinguishability \cite{Dittel-AI-2019,Dittel-WP-2021,Minke-CF-2021,Brunner-MB-2022}.
 In this general formalism, we additionally address the identification of resonant sampling times through a spectral approach.
-In particular, we relate divergences of the mean first detection time to the spectral properties of the so-called survival operators \cite{Dhar-QT-2015,Dhar-DQ-2015} whose expectation values account for the full first detection time statistics.
+In particular, we relate divergences of the mean first-detection time to the spectral properties of the so-called survival operators \cite{Dhar-QT-2015,Dhar-DQ-2015} whose expectation values account for the full first-detection-time statistics.

-We then apply our formalism to the transport of $N$ partially distinguishable, interfering particles, on a finite dimensional Hilbert space.
-We discuss how distinguishability affects the first detection time statistics, and compare the stroboscopic measurements corresponding to the detection of exactly $n\leq N$ and at least $n$ particles on a single target site.
-In particular, for the detection of all $N$ particles on a single target site, we find that the first detection probabilities are proportional to the particle exchange symmetry of the initial state, and that the first detection time is independent on the particles' distinguishability.
-As an example, underpinning our analytical results, we finally provide numerical calculations for the mean first detection time in the transport of two non-interacting, partially distinguishable particles, on one-dimensional linear lattices of variable lengths.
+We then apply our formalism to the transport of $N$ partially distinguishable, interfering particles, on a finite-dimensional Hilbert space.
+For a general number of $N$ particles, with transport properties generated by an arbitrary many-body unitary evolution operator (describing any conceivable hopping dynamics and possibly interacting particles), we discuss how distinguishability affects the first-detection-time statistics and compare the stroboscopic measurements corresponding to the detection of exactly $n\leq N$ and at least $n$ particles on a single target site.
+In particular, for the detection of all $N$ particles on a single target site, we find that the first-detection probabilities are proportional to the particle exchange symmetry of the initial state and that the first-detection time is independent of the particles' distinguishability.
+As an example, underpinning our analytical results, we finally provide numerical calculations for the mean first-detection time in the transport of two noninteracting, partially distinguishable particles on one-dimensional linear lattices of variable lengths.